THE WORLD'S BIGGEST COMBUSTION ENGINE

 The Wartsila-Sulzer is manufactured by the Aioi Works in Japan and is part of Japans Diesel United Limited engine manufacturers.
 The Sulzer 9RTA84C is the companies newest, most efficient engine.

-Below is an eighty-nine foot long, forty-four foot wide, twelve cylinder engine and I would not be far off to state that this engine is as big as an office block!
+Below is an 89 foot long, 44 foot wide, 12 cylinder engine and I would not be far off to state that this engine is as big as an office block!
 What I find confusing is why they haven't actually built the ship around the engine?
-How they actually get the two thousand ton engine out of the factory?
+How they actually get the 2,000 ton engine out of the factory?
 Moreover, install an engine of this size into a ship?

 Well in actual fact, that is exactly what happens, the ship is indeed built around the engine.
 In the marine construction trade, all boats and ships including harbor tugs and fishing trawlers have the superstructure of the ship built around the engine.
 The only exceptions are small modest boats.